 - SHOULD Include a transcript from EVERY college/university you have ever attended for academic credit!
 If you don't, processing your application will be delayed!

-- Lead off with your academic credentials – you are applying to an academic position – not a new job!
+- Lead off with your academic credentials (including any relevant minors) – you are applying to an academic position – not a new job!

 - Explain in ONE sentence your purpose in studying in the OMSCS program.